3.0 Personal Protective Equipment (Top)

 ***There is not one type of glove that offers the best protection against all chemicals or one glove that totally resists degradation and permeation to all chemicals.
 All gloves must be replaced periodically, depending on the type and concentration of the chemical, performance characteristics of the gloves, conditions and duration of use, hazards present, and the length of time a chemical has been in contact with the glove.

 It is important to know that not all chemicals or mixtures have been tested by glove manufacturers.
 It is especially important in these situations to contact the glove manufacturer directly.
 In some cases, you may need to consider hiring a testing laboratory that specializes in determining which glove material will be most resistant to the chemical you are using.
-There is a local company that is capable of testing gloves for chemical resistance for a modest fee.
-For more information, contact EH&S at 607-255-8200.
+For more information, contact EHS at askEHS.

 Some general guidelines for glove use include: